olasunkanmi-SE/olasunkanmi-SE/README.md

 👋 **Hello there!**

-I'm Olasunkanmi Oyinlola, a Software Engineer with a passion for crafting robust web solutions, exploring the blockchain landscape, and delving into the fascinating realm of Large Language Models (LLMs).
+I'm a software engineer with a passion for crafting robust and innovative solutions.
+Currently, I am actively exploring the fields of machine learning and AI
 🛠️ Key Skills:

 Frontend Development: Typescript, JavaScript (React, Angular)